Tramadol: Effects and Risk of Addiction

 • Group counseling: You share your feelings and experiences with a group of individuals struggling with addiction.
 Facilitated by an addiction or mental health professional, these groups may also teach various skills, such as anger management and coping skills.

-• Family therapy: You and your family members meet with a therapist whose aim is to promote healing, facilitate healthy communication, and teach boundary-setting.
+• Family therapy: You and your family members meet with a therapist who promotes healing, facilitates healthy communication, and teaches boundary-setting.

 • Complementary or alternative therapies: Some treatment programs include holistic treatment interventions, such as yoga, meditation, acupuncture, music therapy, and art therapy.
 These interventions are intended to help heal the “whole person.”

-Not everyone’s treatment plan looks the same, though.
-When you enter a treatment program, an addiction or mental health professional will first conduct an intake evaluation in order to create an individualized treatment plan that addresses your specific needs.
+Not everyone’s treatment plan looks the same.
+When you enter a treatment program, an addiction or mental health professional will first conduct an intake evaluation to create an individualized treatment plan that addresses your specific needs.

-When you’re comparing tramadol rehab facilities, you’ll want to make sure to ask if they create individualized treatment plans.
+When comparing tramadol rehab facilities, ask if they create individualized treatment plans.
 The best addiction treatment program for you is one that takes all of your unique needs into account.

 Find a Tramadol Rehab Program

 If you are struggling with tramadol addiction or abuse, help is just a phone call away.
-Call 800-681-1058 (Info iconWho Answers?) to speak to a recovery support specialist who can provide you with information about your tramadol addiction treatment options.
+Call 800-681-1058 (Info iconSponsored) to speak to a recovery support specialist who can provide you with information about your tramadol addiction treatment options.